 Transfer of license rights – from a partner to end-customer for instance – will not be supported.

 Users will have the ability to manage the allocation of line-items on devices so that devices calling home will receive the appropriate licenses.
-This process is cumbersome and restrictive when logging into the FNO User Portal with entitlement-Ids or activation-Ids because most devices and entitlements will not be visible.
-For this process to be useful to customers, some authenticated users would need to be created for customers.
+This process is cumbersome and restrictive when logging into the FNO End-User Portal with entitlement-Ids or activation-Ids: most devices and entitlements will not be visible because they are not mapped to the activation-id or entitlement-id used to login.
+For this process to be useful to customers, some authenticated users will need to be created for customers.

-Portal Users
+End-user Portal Users

 Creating and management of FNO portal users has not been discussed but has been identified as desirable.